Get insider access

 SteelSeries Apex Pro

-The SteelSeries Apex Pro and the Corsair K70 MAX are full-size gaming keyboards with analog switches that allow you to customize the pre-travel and reset points of individual switches.
-The SteelSeries provides better latency performance, and its pre-travel adjustment feature is significantly more accurate.
-It also has a programmable OLED screen, which the Corsair lacks.
+The SteelSeries Apex Pro and the Corsair K70 MAX are full-size gaming keyboards with comparable performance and analog switches that allow you to customize individual switches' pre-travel and reset points.
+The SteelSeries has a programmable OLED screen, which the Corsair lacks.
 On the other hand, the Corsair has a higher maximum update rate of 8000Hz.

 Corsair K70 CORE